REUTERS SUMMIT-Federal-Mogul shares drop after Icahn says may pull offer

 Follow Reuters Summits on Twitter @Reuters_Summits

-(For more summit stories, see ) (Editing by Marguerita Choy, David Gregorio and Bernard Orr)
+(For more summit stories, see ) (Editing by Marguerita Choy; Editing by David Gregorio)

 * Hyundai vows to cooperate 'sincerely' (Adds details of investigation, background)